Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 They use their webbed feet to swim gracefully on water and to paddle through the muddy bottoms of lakes, rivers, and ponds.

-The webbed feet of ducks are unique because they have flaps of skin between their toes, which help to distribute their body weight evenly as they move on water or land.
+Ducks’ webbed feet are unique because they have flaps of skin between their toes, which help to distribute their body weight evenly as they move on water or land.

-Ducks are everywhere in the world, and there are many different species.
+Ducks are found worldwide in many different species.
 They adapt well to their watery environment and are excellent divers and swimmers.

-They also have a waterproof coat of feathers which helps them to stay warm and dry in the water.
+They also have a waterproof coat of feathers, which helps them stay warm and dry in the water.

 Aside from their ability to swim, ducks are also popular as pets and as a source of food.